 A similar mantel in another room.
 Parging over the masonry has been “striped” – painted to resemble brick mortar joints.
 The opening, presumably once fitted with a coal burner, has been filled.
 Photo courtesy of the Library of Congress, Historic American Buildings Survey – Lester Jones, Photographer, 1940.

 This image, which likely dates to the 1920’s, clearly shows a door on the second story leading to the porch.
-Future research may one day reveal more about the porch seen here – portions of which may have been original.
+Future research may one day reveal more about the porch seen here.

 This 1975 photo shows the purely conjectural Greek Revival (why?) porch built in 1968 as part of a “restoration”.
 As the old saying goes, “the road to Hell is paved with good intentions”!
 It appears to me that a cold joint is visible below the center window of the second floor indicating the jamb location of the original door… It’s hard to believe that the original presence of the door was not known about in 1968.
 Photo credit: Stephen Lissandrello, 1975.
 National Register of Historic Places Property Photograph Form.